backstage/backstage/plugins/cost-insights/api-report.md

 // @public (undocumented)
 export type Loading = Record<string, boolean>;

+// Warning: (tsdoc-characters-after-block-tag) The token "@backstage" looks like a TSDoc tag but contains an invalid character "/"; if it is not a tag, use a backslash to escape the "@"
+// Warning: (ae-missing-release-tag) "Maybe" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public @deprecated (undocumented) export type Maybe<T> = common.Maybe<T>;

+// Warning: (tsdoc-characters-after-block-tag) The token "@backstage" looks like a TSDoc tag but contains an invalid character "/"; if it is not a tag, use a backslash to escape the "@"
+// Warning: (ae-missing-release-tag) "Metric" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public @deprecated (undocumented) export type Metric = common.Metric;

+// Warning: (tsdoc-characters-after-block-tag) The token "@backstage" looks like a TSDoc tag but contains an invalid character "/"; if it is not a tag, use a backslash to escape the "@"
+// Warning: (ae-missing-release-tag) "MetricData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public @deprecated (undocumented) export type MetricData = common.MetricData;

 // Warning: (ae-forgotten-export) The symbol "MockConfigProviderProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "MockConfigProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //